GreenSoupDeveloper/COS-OS/README.md

 and you can use the os for do you want, BUT YOU HAVE TO PUT "This is made with COS made by GreenSoupDeveloper" >:(

 with the time, im going updating the os, if you want, you can be a member of the dev team of COS :)

+requeriments:

+Visual Studio 19 or more
+COSMOS User Kit in the last version or better
+VMWare or something else

+and thats it! (i think)